livelybone/easy-pdf/README.md

 [中文文档](./README-CN.md)

-An easy to use web side PDF rendering plug-in, can be used as a solution to customize the display of PDF in WeChat-applet/App.
-Based on [mozilla/pdf.js](https://github.com/mozilla/pdfjs-dist), the js/css is loaded via CDN asynchronously
+An easy-to-use PDF rendering library in browser, can be used as a solution to customize the display of PDF in App.
+Based on [mozilla/pdf.js](https://github.com/mozilla/pdfjs-dist), the js/css is loaded via CDN asynchronously.

 ## repository
 https://github.com/livelybone/easy-pdf.git